Spahn Ranch (band)

 Spahn Ranch was an American electro-industrial group from Los Angeles.
 Active from 1992 to 2000, the band played a subgenre of industrial music with its fusion of electronic dance, industrial and gothic music.

 History

 The band was formed in 1992 in Los Angeles by Matt Green and his New York–based collaborator, Rob Morton.
+The band's name refers to the Spahn Ranch movie filming location in the hills north of Los Angeles.
 They collectively used the funds they had saved up to jump-start the band.
-Rob Morton had been Matt Green's musical partner for the 5 years prior.
-That same year in 1992, they signed to Cleopatra Records and released their self-titled, four-song EP, with vocals supplied by Scott "Chopper" Franklin (later to become bass player for The Cramps) Scott Franklin left another band to provide vocals for Spahn Ranch.
+Rob Morton had been Matt Green's musical partner for five years prior.
+That same year in 1992, they signed to Cleopatra Records and released their four-song EP Spahn Ranch, with vocals supplied by Scott "Chopper" Franklin (later to become the bass player for the Cramps).